jsimms/weathervane/README.md

 4. Create HTML that displays the data
 5. Use jquery to update the page every second or so
 6. Do a little CSS for style points
-7. Figure out how to host on beanstalk or heroku